finnagin/OperationsAndWorkflows/docs/fill.md

 # fill

 This operation adds knodes and kedges.
+Implementations of this operation are _unique_; their behavior is not fully-specified by the operation parameters.

 ### examples